 UMinho, by means of the ALGORITMI research centre, was the coordinator of the Erasmus IP in Innovation and Creativity for Complex Engineering Systems (ICCES).
-This Erasmus IP Network has been involving 9 European universities (UMinho, Vienna University of Technical, Technical University of Ostrava, Aarhus University, University of Vigo, University of Twente, Abo Akademi University, University of Maribor, University of Newcastle upon Tyne) in a 3-week intensive program that every year locates around 30 PhD engineering students from the 9 European universities in a relevant factory plant located in Portugal.
+This Erasmus IP Network has been involving 9 European universities (UMinho, Vienna University of Technical, Technical University of Ostrava, Aarhus University, University of Vigo, University of Twente, Abo Akademi University, University of Maribor, Newcastle University) in a 3-week intensive program that every year locates around 30 PhD engineering students from the 9 European universities in a relevant factory plant located in Portugal.
 The 2013 and the 2014 editions were hosted by Bosch-BrgP.

 Several faculty members from the nine ICCES European universities are expected to be involved in the AESI doctoral program, as both thesis external co-supervisors and invited lecturers of some advanced seminars within the six technical and scientific courses existing of the first curricular year.
 During the following curricular years, AESI doctoral students may perform short period internships in the nine ICCES European universities to grant complementarity and diversity training opportunities.